pluginsGLPI/doc/source/oauthimap/index.rst

 .. figure:: images/oauth-imap-6.png
    :alt:

-setup GLPI
+Setup GLPI
 ----------

--  Now go back to your GLPI interface **configuration > Application Aouth IMAP** and indicate the information collected previously :
+-  Now go back to your GLPI interface **Setup > Application Aouth IMAP** and indicate the information collected previously :

 .. figure:: images/oauth-imap-7.png
    :alt:

--  Click **add**
+-  Click **Add**
 -  Now in the **Oauth authorization** tab, click **Create an authorization**

 .. figure:: images/oauth-imap-8.png
    :alt:

--  When you click on :ti-add:**Create authorization**, you will be redirected to the Microsoft services sign-in page
+-  When you click on **Create authorization**, you will be redirected to the Microsoft services sign-in page
 -  Enter the email address and password of the account that will be used for the collector
 -  You will also need to accept the necessary permissions related to the plugin.